akeneo/pim-api-docs/content/beta/asset-manager/transformations-focus.md

 ### Thumbnail

 With the `thumbnail` type, you can automatically generate a thumbnail.
-It keeps the image proportions and crop it if needed.
+It keeps the image proportions and crops it if needed.

 There are 2 available parameters for this operation.